LookUp Powerapps Function

 The Formula has the following parameters:

-- Table - Required.
+- Table - It is the required parameter.
 It is the table from which the record is found.

-- Condition - Required.
+- Condition - It is the required parameter.
 The formula by which each record of the table is evaluated.
 The function returns the first record that results in true.
 We can reference columns within the table for specifying the condition.

 - ReductionFormula - Optional.
 This formula is evaluated over the record that was found, and then reduces the record to a single value.
 We can reference columns within the table.
 If we do not use this parameter, the function returns the full record from the table.